What are Human Rights?

-Human rights are the rights a person has simply because he or she is a human being and they provide a common standard by which people should treat each other.
+Human rights are the rights a person has simply because he or she is a human being.
+They are basic standards without which people cannot live in dignity and which provide a common standard by which people should treat each other.

 Human rights are held by all persons equally, universally, and forever.